 - 1. VET programs attract additional fees. - 2.
 Students must enrol in a full sequence of the Certificate i.e. for the full year.
-Most certificates take two years to complete. - Coordinator and Director (Senior Years) is critical.
-Students wishing to undertake VET studies can do so provided the VET studies can be successfully integrated with the student's VCE or VCE (VM) course of study at this school.
+Most certificates take two years to complete. - 3.
+As there are requirements in relation to managing timetables and working outside the school, the approval of the Pathways Coordinator and Director (Senior Years) is critical.
+Students wishing to undertake VET studies can do so provided the VET studies can be successfully integrated with the student's VCE or VCE (VM) course of study at the College.

-VET IN VCE VCE students who complete a two-year off-car their VCE and a contribution to their ATAR.
-VET IN VCE (VM) VET is a compulsory element of a VCE (VM) pro- their VCE (VM) to qualify for their VCE (VM) Cer
+VET IN VCE

+VCE students who successfully complete a two-year off-campus VET program will receive at least four units of credit towards their VCE and a contribution to their ATAR.

+VET IN VCE (VM)

+VET is a compulsory element of a VCE (VM) program.
+Students must complete their VET program in each year of the VCE (VM) to qualify for their VCE (VM) Certificate.